Steelers–Titans rivalry: Since realignment

 Perhaps the most notable matchup since realignment came in 2008, when the two met in Nashville in a game that determined home-field advantage in the AFC playoffs and a possible preview of the AFC Championship Game.
 LenDale White and Keith Bulluck stepped on a Terrible Towel after the Titans' 31–14 victory.
 Pittsburgh's Larry Foote responded, "They deserved to do that, they whooped us, they deserve to celebrate and, hopefully, we'll see them again," while Hines Ward said, "T. J. Houshmandzadeh did kind of the same thing and you see where they went."
 Former Steelers head coach Bill Cowher, by this point working for CBS as an analyst on The NFL Today, mentioned on The NFL Today (while clearly showing bias in favor of his former team) that such antics can come back to haunt teams.
-Tennessee proceeded to lose eight consecutive games, including their playoff game against the Ravens and their '09 Week 1 game against the Steelers, capped off by a 59–0 blowout to the New England Patriots, the Titans' worst loss ever.
+Tennessee proceeded to lose eight consecutive games, including their playoff game against the Ravens and their 2009 Week 1 game against the Steelers, capped off by a 59–0 blowout to the New England Patriots, the Titans' worst loss ever.

 The Steelers edged the Titans 13–10 to open the 2009 season and won again 38–17 in 2010.
 In 2012, Matt Hasselbeck led the Titans to a close 26–23 win, and in 2013, Jake Locker led a 16–9 win over the Steelers.
-In 2014, the Steelers rallied from down 24–13 to win 27–24.
+On January 13, 2014, the Titans hired former Steelers' tight end coach Ken Whisenhunt as their new head coach.

 The two teams met on November 16, 2017 at Heinz Field, in primetime on NBC and NFL Network.
 The game, part of the NFL Color Rush and the Steelers first color-on-color game since World War II, was won by Pittsburgh, 40–17.

-The two teams met on October 25, 2020 in Nashville, with both clubs entering with identical 5–0 records.
+The two teams met on October 25, 2020, in Nashville, with both clubs entering with identical 5–0 records.
 During a game rescheduled from its previous start date due to a COVID-19 outbreak within the Titans organization, Pittsburgh jumped to a 24–7 halftime lead before Tennessee rallied in the second half.
 The game was decided when Titans kicker Stephen Gostkowski missed a potential game-tying field goal at the end of regulation, allowing the Steelers to win 27–24 and attain its first 6–0 start since 1978.